 To be fair, no insurance company has announced that social media privacy concerns might be grounds for rate hikes, but c’mon…they are insurance companies – created and dedicated solely to finding new and creative ways to get more money from you.
 Would you put it past them?

 However, the HuffPost article points out, when answering machines started to become popular people were warned that announcing you weren’t home to take a call was the equivalent of leaving your front door unlocked with a giant sign outside that says, “Enjoy Selling My Stuff.”

 This is different, though.
 With the example from earlier – the guy at the library – I know where he works because of his Twitter profile.
 If so inclined, I could hang out there (because from Foursquare and his Tweets, I know generally when he is there) and follow him home someday.
 Then, I know his address.
 All I have to do is wait for the next time he tells me when he isn’t home and I head over to his house.
 Gleaning all of that information from an answering machine would be damn near impossible.

 In fact, ForTheHack is actually looking to unload PleaseRobMe (for a profit?
 Who knows).
 Again, from their site: “We at Forthehack have been thinking about how we want to continue pleaserobme.com.
-It has received a lot of attention and it’s time for a next step.
-We want to offer this website to a professional foundation, agency or company that focuses on raising awareness, helping people understand and provide answers to online privacy related issues.”
+It has received a lot of attention and it’s time for the next step.
+We want to offer this website to a professional foundation, agency, or company that focuses on raising awareness, helping people understand and provide answers to online privacy-related issues.”